CLrgs/Getting-and-Cleaning-Data/CodeBook.md

 This Code Book summarizes the variables of the resulting file "tidy_data.txt"

 The file has 2 identifiers (1st, 2nd collumns):
 - Subjects: the identity of subjects (values 1:30)
 - Activity: the kind of activity performed, with 6 levels:
---
+--1 WALKING
+--2 WALKING_UPSTAIRS
+--3 WALKING_DOWNSTAIRS
+--4 SITTING
+--5 STANDING
+--6 LAYING

+The rest of the collumns (3 : 88) are the variables
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z